 Frequently Asked Questions

-- How long do Butter Mints last?
-Stored in an airtight container at room temperature, these mints stay fresh for about 2 weeks.
+- How long do Butter Mints last at room temperature?
+Stored airtight, they stay fresh for about 1 week on the counter.

 Final Thoughts